Listen to Article

 What Principles Do These Organisations Have to Follow?

 GDPR lists 6 data protection principles in Article 5.
-All the organisations within the EU or those outside of the EU that deal with the personal data of EU residents are required to process the personal data according to these 6 GDPR data protection principles.
+All the organizations within the EU or those outside of the EU that deal with the personal data of EU residents are required to process the personal data according to these 6 GDPR data protection principles.

 Principle 1: Fair & Legal Practice